 No, You Don’t Really Have 7,900 4th Cousins: Some DNA Basics for Those With Ashkenazi Jewish Heritage

 Perhaps you’ve been lured by the siren song of the commercials (“We thought we were German!
 But it turns out we’re Scottish!”) and had your DNA tested by a company like Ancestry, FamilyTreeDNA, MyHeritage or 23andme.
-You’re certainly not alone: Ancestry currently boasts some 4 million people in its DNA database.
+You’re certainly not alone: Ancestry currently boasts some (2022 update!)
+22 million people in its DNA database.
 Perhaps, like me, your secret hopes of learning you were Inuit or Maori were dashed and the test instead confirmed what you pretty much already knew: that your ancestors were, overwhelmingly, Eastern European Jews. (“You could have paid me a hundred dollars to tell you that,” deadpanned my brother-in-law.)
 Or perhaps the test turned up Jewish ancestry that you had no idea you had.

 While the commercials tout the ability to illuminate your ethnic heritage, perhaps less well-known is the fact that these tests provide a list of people with whom you share DNA, ranked in order of predicted closeness to you: your genetic “cousins.”
 When I first got my results, I excitedly reached out to many of those listed as probable “second to third cousins,” certain I would soon be trading kugel recipes with them.
 Over time, I became increasingly puzzled and frustrated why I couldn’t connect a single one of them to my known family tree.
 I quickly discovered that Jewish DNA is, well, different from other DNA.
 If you are expecting that your DNA test will create a clear-cut breadcrumb trail taking your family tree back to the days of King David, think again.
 You can definitely use your DNA results to expand your family tree; without DNA, for example, I couldn’t have confirmed that my grandfather’s first cousin played Major League baseball with Moe Berg or found the families of two of my mysterious great-grandmothers.
-Sometimes DNA turns up people thought lost in the Holocaust.
+Sometimes DNA turns up people thought lost in the Holocaust or can be used to solve decades-old mysteries.
 But it takes a little legwork, and there is a bit of a learning curve.

 Here are a few basic things I wish I’d known before I got started: